Dhole/dhole.github.io/content/post/raspberry_pi_benchmarks.md

 To achieve better I/O and to avoid damaging the micro-SD (or a USB stick) I'm gonna use an external USB hard disk (western digital My Passport) for storage.

-The rpi will be connected to a 1 Gbps switch (which shouldn't matter considering that the Ethernet interface of all the rpis are 10/100 Mbps).
+The RPi will be connected to a 1 Gbps switch (which shouldn't matter considering that the Ethernet interface of all the RPis are 10/100 Mbps).

 ## cryptsetup